rishabhuke/krishisetu/README.md

 ## 📞 Contact

 **Rishabh Uke**
-- 📧 Email: your-email@gmail.com
+- 📧 Email: rishabhuke14@gmail.com
-- 🔗 LinkedIn: linkedin.com/in/your-profile
+- 🔗 LinkedIn: linkedin.com/in/rishabh-uke-7ab08628b/
-- 🐙 GitHub: github.com/YOUR_USERNAME
+- 🐙 GitHub: github.com/rishabhuke

 ---

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

 ---